gmc-code/PC-microbit-micropython/docs/images/random_pixels.rst

                 .. tab-item:: Q1

-                    Adjust the code to restrict the possible x and y values to the cnetral 3 x 3 square, while showing 3 random pixels at a time.
+                    Adjust the code to restrict the possible x and y values to the central 3 x 3 square, while showing 3 random pixels at a time.

                     .. code-block:: python